Texting As Its Own Language

 OMG

 Short for “Oh my God/gosh.”
-Similar to LOL, OMG has become very casual and should not be slipped into texts when you’re discussing serious matters.
+Similar to LOL, OMG is very casual, so don’t slip it into texts when you’re discussing something serious.

 Wow/Whoa